-Fort Myers, Florida, the palm city, the gateway to the beautiful beaches of Southwest Florida.
-But Fort Myers itself is worth a visit.
+Fort Myers, Florida, the palm city, serves as the gateway to the beautiful beaches of Southwest Florida.
+It can be found about two hours south of kid-friendly Tampa, and though most people drive through, it is worth exploring.
 Here are the best things to do in Fort Myers, Florida, including best Fort Myers, Florida activities for outdoor lovers, best breweries in Fort Myers, Florida, best Fort Myers, Florida activities for museum-goers, and iconic Fort Myers activities not to miss.

 Best Fort Myers, Florida Activities for Outdoor Lovers

 Outdoor lovers will find plenty of activities to keep them busy.
 Here are some of the best activities if you’re wondering what to do in Fort Myers and you like to explore the outdoors:

 Hours: 8 am to dusk

 Admission: Free ($2 per hour parking fee; $5 per day)

 Who doesn’t love manatees?
 These gentle giants love hanging out near the warm waters created by the nearby Florida Power Light plant.
 Rent a kayak and get close (but not too close!).